TanishaShrotriya96/EDecor/README.md

 # EDecor
-FrontEnd contains frontend and edecorsite <br>
+Important folders.
-frontend is the virtual environment folder<br>
+The virtual environment folder is named as project<br>
-edecorsite is the Django Project<br>
+The Django Project site is first_site<br>
-edecor is the myapp folder <br>
+The main index.html is in myapp folder named votings <br>
-For this website, index.html from /edecor/templates has been edited and folders containing js and css have been kept in the static folder in edecorsite.
+For this website, folders containing js and css have been kept in the static folder in votings and other app folders, which is user for bootstrap.

 ### Installing python3 <br>
 sudo apt-get update <br>